kubevirt/katacoda-scenarios/kubevirt-cdi/step2.md

 `kubectl get pod -o wide`{{execute}}

 Wait for the Virtual Machine to boot and to be available for login.
-You may monitor its progress through the console.
-The speed at which the VM boots depends on whether baremetal hardware is used.
-It is much slower when nested virtualization is used, which is likely the case if you are completing this lab on an instance on a cloud provider.

-From here, there's some playing around with the VM, wait until it has started (you can check the console to see the boot progress)
+Note that the speed at which the VM boots depends on the virtualization hardware and underlying storage speed.
+Due to the nested virtualization employed in this scenario, it may take some time for the VM to fully boot.

-Finally, we will connect to vm1 Virtual Machine (VM) as a regular user would do, i.e. via ssh.
-This can be achieved by just sshing to the gathered IP.
+Finally, we will connect to the `vm1` VM as a regular user would do, i.e. via ssh.

 Check the IP address: